 2.3.1.1 Forged steels used for the manufacture of accessories must be in compliance with approved specifications and the submitted test reports approved by TL.
 Steel is to be manufactured by basic oxygen, electric furnace or such other process as may be specially approved.
 All steel is to be killed and fine grain treated.
-The austenitic grain size is to be 6 or finer in accordance with ASTM E112.
+The austenitic grain size for TL-R3, TL-R3S and TL-R4 is to be 6 or finer in accordance with ASTM E112 or equivalent grain size index in accordance to ISO 643.
+Measurements for circular sections are to be taken at 1/3 radius.
+Measurements for non-circular sections are to be taken at 1/4t.